 Our oral history interviews will be audio recordings only.

 How many interviews do you plan on conducting?

 The goal of this Project is to gather a collection of 125 to 150 oral history interviews, comprised of materials that may include audio recordings, text transcriptions, and related photos and documents.
 Initially, we plan to record 20 interviews in 2018.

 Where will interviews be conducted?

-Thanks to our partners at the DeKalb County Public Library, interviews will be conducted at various library branches during regular operating hours.
-If this time and location does not work for you, please contact our Project Architect Gina Yu at firstname.lastname@example.org to coordinate an arrangement that works best for you.
+Thanks to our partners at the DeKalb County Public Library and The Globe Hub, interviews will be conducted at various library branches during regular operating hours and/or at The Globe Hub.
+Please contact our Project Architect Gina Yu at email@example.com to coordinate an arrangement that works best for you.
 Due to our desire for high-quality recordings, we will need to conduct interviews in a controlled environment free from background noise and interruptions.

 Do you accept artifacts and other three-dimensional items?